Frequently Asked Questions

 The main advantage that appeals to everyone is the lack of frustration your baby will experience if they are able to communicate his/her needs, wants and ideas to you.
 This, obviously, leads to less frustration on the parents’ part as well, since you're not having to play a guessing game with their baby.

-With my own son, I have seen such a huge decrease in frustration as well.
-When he learned how to sign "HELP" at 11 months of age, it was a game changer!
+From Miss Emily: "I saw such a huge decrease in frustration with my first kiddo when he learned how to sign "HELP" at 11 months of age - it was a game changer!
 No longer was he screaming every time a ball went under the couch or his walker ran into the wall - instead, he simply crawled over to me, smiled and signed HELP!
-Wow!
+Wow!"

 Research supports this idea as well.
 For example, parents in one study report that their signing children have fewer tantrums and better social skills, and that both the children and parents are less frustrated [1].
 Researchers have tested some of these claims by comparing families who use signs to families who don’t use signs.
 Parents who use signs with their children have less parenting-related stress, their interactions are more affectionate, and parents have an easier time responding to their children when children are upset [2,3].